What is a Certified Business Intermediary?

 Do thoughts of selling your business ever cross your mind?

 As a business owner, you certainly know that the day will come when you will walk away from your company’s operations.
-Selling your business will likely be one of the biggest decisions of your business life.
+Selling your business will likely be one of the most significant decisions of your business life.

-This is where the help of a Certified Business Intermediary can help make all the difference.
+This is where the help of a Certified Business Intermediary can make all the difference.

 Working with a professional business intermediary or a business broker will provide the expertise to help you make those decisions.
-Consider teaming with a Certified Business Intermediary (CBI), a professional who fully understands what it takes to successfully sell a business.
-A Certified Business Intermediary is a qualified business broker who can bring significant value to the complex process and help you complete a sale with the best possible value and peace of mind.
+Consider teaming with a Certified Business Intermediary (CBI), a professional who thoroughly understands the requirements for successfully selling a business.
+A Certified Business Intermediary is a qualified business broker.
+They can bring significant value to the complex process, helping you complete a sale with the best possible value and peace of mind.

-A Certified Business Intermediary, or CBI, is the designation awarded by the International Business Brokers Association (IBBA) to members who have met certain educational requirements and ethical standards.
-With 1,950 members worldwide, IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in the various aspects of business brokerage and mergers and acquisitions.
+A Certified Business Intermediary (CBI) is the designation awarded by the International Business Brokers Association (IBBA) to members who have met specific educational requirements.
+Members must adhere to established ethical standards.
+With 1,950 members worldwide, IBBA is the largest international, non-profit association operating exclusively for the benefit of people and firms engaged in various aspects of business brokerage and mergers and acquisitions.

 Learn more: Why choose Rogerson Business Services?